ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - x: X-range to select.
   - y: Y-range to select.
   - z: Z-range to select.
-  - element_type: Element type: solid, shell
+  - element_type: Element type: solid, shell.

 <a id="compolyx.Model.select_nodes"></a>